hackupc/guides-page/_pages/guide/hacker.md

 The opening ceremony will be at the [Vertex](https://goo.gl/maps/vu1vfey5v8u) building at 7:00 PM.
 Doors will open at 6:45 PM.

 Keep in mind that the auditorium has limited seating.
-For the ones that can not make it and also for the Online participants, we will **stream the opening ceremony**, and also the closing, on our [Twitch channel](https://www.twitch.tv/hackersupc).
+For the ones that can not make it and also for the Online participants, we will **stream the opening ceremony**, and also the closing, on our [Youtube channel](https://www.youtube.com/c/HackersUPC).

 ---